Mlika-Gaith/ai-form-builder/README.md

 # AI Form Builder

 AI Form Builder is a project designed to help users easily generate forms or surveys on any topic using AI.
-It leverages the power of OpenAI's GPT-3.5 model to understand the context and generate relevant questions.
+It leverages the power of microsoft/phi-3-medium-128k-instruct model to understand the context and generate relevant questions.

 ![Screenshot of the application](public/images/app.png)